skip to main content

 Every Toolbox Education workshop has different aims, but the overarching goal is to provide psychoeducation and equip students with simple, practical, evidence-informed psychological tools.
 Each workshop has 6–10 weeks worth of resources to help students consolidate their learning.

-Workshops run for 60-minutes and are tailored to Primary school (Years 1-6), Middle school (Years 7-9), and Senior school (Years 10-12).
+Workshops run for 60 minutes and are tailored to Primary school (Years 1–6) and Secondary school (Years 7–12).
 Parent and staff workshops are also available.

-• Emotion Regulation and Managing Meltdowns: Teaching students how to regulate their emotions using DBT-based tools that relate to distress tolerance skills, in particular TIPP skills and mindfulness.
+• Managing Meltdowns: Recognising early signs of overwhelm and learning calming strategies, using DBT-based tools including distress tolerance skills, TIPP skills and mindfulness.

-• Emotion Literacy: Recognising that feelings are important and communicate information to us using emotion-focused based tools that encourage students to identify their thoughts, notice the physical experience of their emotions and how to express their emotions in healthy ways.
+• Emotion Literacy: Developing a deeper language to identify and express emotions confidently, using emotion-focused tools that help students notice the physical experience of their emotions and express them in healthy ways.

 • Forming Friendships: Teaching students how to be a good friend using social skills-based tools that encourage trust, curiosity, empathy and fun in a friendship.